 Managing Worker Profiles

 A profile is the machine type of a worker instance that Veeam Backup for Google Cloud deploys in a specific Google Cloud region to perform a backup or archive operation.
-Veeam Backup for Google Cloud deploys one worker instance per each Google Cloud resource (whether it is a VM instance or a Cloud SQL instance) added to a backup policy.
+Veeam Backup for Google Cloud deploys one worker instance per each Google Cloud resource (whether it is a VM instance, a Cloud SQL instance or a Cloud Spanner instance) added to a backup policy.
 The profile of each deployed worker instance is selected based on the regional quota.

 There are 3 types of worker profiles in Veeam Backup for Google Cloud: